blparker/learn-linear-algebra/_guides/Vectors.md

 ```

-To keep things simple, we can easily represent a vector as a simple Python list.
-In the future, we may choose to represent the vector as a class, but for now, let's keep it simple.
+Fortunately, since a vector is just a list of numbers, a Python list is perfect for representing a vector.
+In the future, we may choose to represent the vector as a class, but for now, let's keep things simple.

 ## Operating on vectors

 Vectors wouldn't be all that interesting if we couldn't do anything with them.
-An interesting thing about vectors is that they behave a lot like regular numbers.
-Fortunately, you can use many of the same algebraic operations you learned in grade school in linear algebra, but instead of simple numbers, you use vectors instead.
+Fortunately, vectors behave a lot like regular numbers in that you can use many of the same arithmetic operations we learned in grade school with vectors.

 ### Vector addition